jlalmes/trpc-openapi/README.md

 ## Requirements

-_For every OpenAPI enabled procedure the following must be true_:
+For every OpenAPI enabled procedure the following _must_ be true:

 - `meta.openapi.enabled` is `true`.
 - `meta.openapi.method` is `GET` or `DELETE` if query procedure OR `POST`, `PUT` or `PATCH` if mutation procedure.